Knee Pain Relief

 You can consume cannabidiol in several different ways using various products ranging from oils to edible candies.

-Tinctures containing CBD usually contain a dropper for accurate dosing.
+Tinctures containing Hemp usually contain a dropper for accurate dosing.
 To consume, place a few drops of the tincture under the tongue and allow it to sit for 60 to 120 seconds.
 This is known as the sublingual method and is one of the quickest ways to get cannabidiol into the bloodstream.
 It takes about 20 minutes for the effects to occur.

-You could also locally apply a topical product containing CBD, such as a cream, salve, or balm.
+You could also locally apply a topical product containing Hemp, such as a cream, salve, or balm.
 The goal is for the product to penetrate the skin to deliver cannabidiol.
 However, no studies are confirming whether these products actually go through the skin.
 Also, be aware that it’s common for companies to add ingredients to their topicals.
 These additional ingredients can include things like vitamin oils, alcohols, or cinnamon.